-Our existing Title IX office and reporting structure remains in place.
-What has changed is the way our Title IX office will handle different types of reports arising from sexual misconduct, as detailed in full throughout the next section.
+Our existing Office of Title IX and Civil Rights Compliance and reporting structure remains in place.
+What has changed is the way our Office of Title IX and Civil Rights Compliance will handle different types of reports arising from sexual misconduct, as detailed in full throughout the next section.